JakuJ/pseudoassembler-interpreter/README.md

-# pseudoassembler-interpreter
-An interpreter for prof. Homenda's Pseudoassembler
+# An interpreter for prof. Homenda's Pseudoassembler

 ---
 What's working: